 If you feel that you must see a physician or require prescription medication, past students have preferred to use the two following medical centers as same-day appointments are usually available and relatively cheap: approxiamtely 30-60€ for a general practice physician and 80-120€ for a specialist; payable in cash or by credit card.

 It is STRONGLY recomended that you call ahead and request an appointment, otherwise you might have to wait several hours for the next available opening.
 Also, if you require an english-speaking practitioner, you should always call ahead to request.
+The guys from Schlüsseldienst Bremen strongly advise you to take good care of yourself and see a doctor on time.

 Please keep in mind, that health centers are open Monday -Friday during normal business hours and therefore closed evenings, weekends and public holidays.